 - Therefore, prolong the QRS duration

-- Dissociate slowly from the binding site, which means there is no use-dependence
+- Dissociate slowly from the binding site, which means they are highly use-dependent (with tachycardia, QRS prolongation is greatest)

 - Have little effect on the duration of the action potential and therefore do not prolong the QT interval